djlei/bertalign/README.md

 # Bertalign
-This is a fork of .....
+This is a fork of bfsujason/bertalign.

 I made following changes.

 (1) The original code use google_tran model to detect text language, but google_tran is no longer available.
-Therefore I use unicode value to detect whether the string is Chinese or not.
+Therefore I use unicode value to detect whether the text is Chinese or not.
-(2)
+(2) Change the default model to BAAI/bge-m3.
+(3) Update the requirements.txt.

+The original codes run on linux.
+For windows users, choose faiss-cpu instead of faiss-gpu-cu12 in requirements.txt.

 ## Installation